Introduction to modern web development

 Modern web development is measured, separated, and fully stacked.
 It is a skill that simplifies the most complex tasks.
 This means that even as web development becomes more complex and challenging, with composing code will be made simpler.
 A web developer is an architect more than developer.

 Although there are many debates about frameworks (Angular or React, Vue or something else) the main challenge is methodology.
-We are expecting significant changes in 2-3 years that will impact the cost of web development.
+Our digital agency‘s specialists are expecting significant changes in 2-3 years that will impact the cost of web development.
 Frameworks will take a backseat.
 The micro frontends approach will become dominant for the majority of web projects, so, all things will stay intriguing.